Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Acknowledgment

 \section{Acknowledgment}

 This study is supported by EPSRC on EP/T006749/1 and EP/V035630/1.
 G.E. acknowledges support from the Ministry of Education (MOE), Singapore, under AcRF Tier 3 (MOE2018-T3-1-005) and the Singapore National Research Foundation for funding the research under medium-sized centre program.
 E.J.G.S. acknowledges computational resources through CIRRUS Tier-2 HPC Service (ec131 Cirrus Project) at EPCC (http://www.cirrus.ac.uk) funded by the University of Edinburgh and EPSRC (EP/P020267/1); ARCHER UK National Supercomputing Service (http://www.archer.ac.uk) {\it via} Project d429.
-EJGS acknowledges the Spanish Ministry of Science's grant program ``Europa-Excelencia'' under grant number EUR2020-112238, the EPSRC Early Career Fellowship (EP/T021578/1), and the University of Edinburgh for funding support.
-D.S. acknowledges EPSRC funding through the Centre for Doctoral Training in Advanced Characterisation of Materials (EP/L015277/1).
+E.J.G.S acknowledges the Spanish Ministry of Science's grant program ``Europa-Excelencia'' under grant number EUR2020-112238, the EPSRC Early Career Fellowship (EP/T021578/1), and the University of Edinburgh for funding support.
+D.S. acknowledges EPSRC funding through the Centre for Doctoral Training in Advanced Characterisation of Materials (EP/L015277/1) and European Union’s Horizon 2020 Research and Innovation program under grant agreement GrapheneCore3, number 881603 and the Department for Business, Energy and Industrial Strategy through the NPL Quantum Program.